darkguy2008/hotplugger/README.md

 * `monitor.py` and `hotplugger.py` require **Python 3**

-* Only tested with QEMU 5.0.0.
-Untested with older or newer versions.
+* Only tested with QEMU 5.0.0 and 6.0.0.
+Untested with other versions.

 * Your QEMU machine must expose a QMP socket like this.
 The `path=` argument is important, we'll use that filename.
 It can be either relative or absolute, just make sure you can find and have access to it.